-(2) All pleadings and papers presented to the clerk for filing, except by attorneys representing governmental agencies or parties appearing pro se, shall be rejected by the clerk unless signed by a member of the bar of this court.

-(d) Special Appearance.

-(1) Attorneys who are members in good standing of the bar of the highest court of any state or the District of Columbia may practice in this court for a particular case in association with a member of the bar of this court.
-By entering an appearance, an attorney agrees that:

-- (i) the attorney will be responsible for ensuring the presence of an attorney who is familiar with the case and has authority to control the litigation at all conferences, hearings, trials and other proceedings; and that - (ii) the attorney submits to the disciplinary jurisdiction of the court for any misconduct in connection with the litigation for which the attorney is specially appearing.

-(2) A member of the bar of this court who accepts employment in association with a specially appearing attorney is responsible to this court for the conduct of the litigation or proceeding and must sign all pleadings and papers, except for certificates of service.
-Such member must be present during pretrial conferences, potentially dispositive proceedings, and trial.

-(e) Withdrawal of Appearance.
-No attorney who has entered an appearance in any civil or criminal action shall be permitted to withdraw an appearance, or have it stricken from the record, except on order of the court.
+- (2) All pleadings and papers presented to the clerk for filing, except by attorneys representing governmental agencies or parties appearing pro se, shall be signed by a member of the bar of this court. - (d) Special Appearance. - (1) Attorneys who are members in good standing of the bar of the highest court of any state or the District of Columbia may practice in this court for a particular case in association with a member of the bar of this court.
+By entering an appearance, an attorney agrees that: - (i) the attorney will be responsible for ensuring the presence of an attorney who is familiar with the case and has authority to control the litigation at all conferences, hearings, trials and other proceedings; and that - (ii) the attorney submits to the disciplinary jurisdiction of the court for any misconduct in connection with the litigation for which the attorney is specially appearing. - (2) A member of the bar of this court who accepts employment in association with a specially appearing attorney is responsible to this court for the conduct of the litigation or proceeding and must sign all pleadings and papers, except for certificates of service.
+Such member must be present during pretrial conferences, potentially dispositive proceedings, and trial. - (e) Withdrawal of Appearance.
+No attorney who has entered an appearance in any civil or criminal action shall be permitted to withdraw an appearance, or have it stricken from the record, except on order of the court or when the attorney has provided notice of substitution of counsel by an attorney who is a member of the withdrawing attorney's law firm.

-Note: The requirement that the clerk reject documents not signed properly (Former LR83.1(c)(2)) was deleted as being inconsistent with FRCP 5(e).